RanCommbox/qa-automation/SanityTest/README.md

 ## Regression Testing
-By Ran Yacobov, Head of QA Automation.
+By Ran Yacobov, Head of QA Automation, CommBox.
-In this guide, I will describe how to run the tests from a remote computer.
+In this guide, I will describe how to run the tests from a remote PC.
+This automation project will be the starting point to the next level in order to get stable and secure system.

 ## CommBox-automation-tests